hnakamur/ats-autest/README.md

 ### Run shared autest

 ```
-./shard.sh [shardcnt]
+SHARDCNT=4 ./autest.sh
 ```

-The default shardcnt is 4.

-The work directory like work-YYYYmmddTHHMMSS will be created.
+The work directory like work-YYYYmmddTHHMMSS-shard will be created.

 Run the following command in another terminal to tail log files.